SfC Home > Physical Science > Physics >

 Exception

 An exception to this phenomenon would be if the bullet or object was able to travel so many miles or kilometers that the curvature of the Earth came into play.
-In such a situation, the bullet would take slightly longer to hit the ground, because the distance to the ground was greater due to the Earth's curvature.
+In such a situation, the bullet would take slightly longer to hit the ground, because the displacement to the ground was greater due to the Earth's curvature.

 Summary